inkybutton/fleet-dataset-analysis/README.md

 The most recent dataset is [here](https://nztaopendata.blob.core.windows.net/ motorvehicleregister/Fleet-data-all-vehicle-years.zip).
 2. Run the command `./gen.sh`, which will generate a sqlite database and also perform queries against it.
 Outputs are put into the gen folder.
 3. You can then interactively query the database by running `sqlite3 gen/fleet.db` and write queries against the `fleet` table.
+You can also run one of the scripts by running `sqlite3 gen/fleet.db < scripts/[scriptname]`.